thephpleague/factory-muffin/UPGRADING.md

 ### Creating And Seeding

 This `create` function can be called in the same way, but has internal improvements.
 Now, it will also save anything you generate with the `Factory` kind too.
 We now have a new function called `seed`, which accepts an additional argument at the start which is the number of models to generate in the process.
 The `seed` function will affectively be calling the `create` function over and over.
-It should be noted that you can set a custom save method before you get going with the `setSaveMethod` function.
+It should be noted that you can set a custom save function before you get going with the `setSaveMethod` function.
 Also, a reminder that the `instance` function is still available if you don't want database persistence.

 You may encounter the following exceptions:
 * `League\FactoryMuffin\Exceptions\NoDefinedFactoryException` will be thrown if you try to create a model and you haven't defined a factory definition for it earlier.